Perrshan/Data-Structure-Tutorial/tree.md

 ```

-Because the tree is a Binary Search Tree we know how the data is sorted so if the value is less then the node it must be on the left side of the tree etc. that way we do not have to iterate through the whole tree to find the value.
+Because the tree is a Binary Search Tree we know how the data is sorted so if the value is less than the node it must be on the left side of the tree etc. that way we do not have to iterate through the whole tree to find the value.
 We can be certain that if we hit a dead end the value is not in the tree.

 ### Navigating a Tree